the-tarin/the-tarin/README.md

 A master's student at The University of Auckland with 2+ years of experience in mechatronics engineering, including working on Python and C++ in a production environment.

 **Currently working on...**
+- :milky_way: Gravitational Wave Astronomy using Generative Models + Parameter Estimation + Bayesian Statistics
 - :flight_departure: Flight Delay Prediction using Spatial Weather Data
-- :milky_way: Gravitational Wave Astronomy using Generative Models + Bayesian Stats
-- :earth_asia: Another weather-related project!

 **Interests...**
-- :chart_with_upwards_trend: Data Science projects which use sensor, signal, imaging, geospatial or meteorological data
-- :brain: Statistics and Machine Learning
+- :brain: Bayesian Statistics and Machine Learning
-- :gear: Additive Manufacturing
 - :ringed_planet: Orbital Dynamics
 - :telescope: Astronomy
+- :gear: Additive Manufacturing

 **Keen to collaborate on...**
 - Anything fun but not traumatic